 There are a lot of people who have some form of a hunchback, this is mostly due to them either sitting for way too many hours at a desk or because they are constantly on their phone.
 If you are serious about singing then you have to learn not only to relax your throat but also to relax your entire body.
 By positioning your shoulders back you will have a more natural position that will allow you to relax easier, this, in turn, will allow you to relax your entire body.

-Most voice types benefit from singing by using your diaphragm, however, this is not entirely true in the case of alto singers.
+Most voice types benefit from singing by using their diaphragm, however, this is not entirely true in the case of alto singers.
 Alto singers tend to have a lower voice and if you want a stronger alto voice you will have to learn to sing from the chest rather than from the diaphragm.
 While singing from your diaphragm is great for higher notes, singing from the chest is better and more natural for lower notes.

 Your larynx plays a crucial part in what kind of voice you have, not only your larynx but its position will also determine how well you can sing alto.
 By simply positioning your larynx a little bit lower than its natural position you will find that it will make your alto voice a lot more stronger and natural.